neomutt/integration/README.md

 - skip-quoted           -- Configure quote lines context
 - smime-encrypt-to-self -- Save an self-encrypted copy of emails
 - status-color          -- Theming the status bar
+- timeout               -- Run a command periodically
 - tls-sni               -- Negotiate for a certificate

+## Contrib

+The following user contributions are available:

+- keybase               -- Keybase integration
+- vim-keybindings       -- Make Mutt behave more like Vim

 ## Application of Patches